isc-projects/kea/doc/sphinx/kea-messages.rst

 hook point set the next step to SKIP value.
 For this particular hook point, the SKIP setting a callout instructs the server to drop the packet.
-Server completed all the processing (e.g. may have assigned, updated or released leases), but the response will not be send to the client.
+Server completed all the processing (e.g. may have assigned, updated or released leases), but the response will not be sent to the client.
 The argument includes the client and transaction identification information.